GoogleCloudPlatform/click-to-deploy/k8s/argo-workflows/README.md

 ## Quick install with Google Cloud Marketplace

 Get up and running with a few clicks!
-Install this Dragonfly app to a Google Kubernetes Engine cluster in Google Cloud Marketplace by following these [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/dragonfly).
+Install this Argo Workflows app to a Google Kubernetes Engine cluster in Google Cloud Marketplace by following these [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/argo-workflows).

 ## Command line instructions